CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"cutting": 0,         // Cutting damage caused by using it as a melee weapon "to_hit": 3,          // To-hit bonus if using it as a melee weapon "turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw "use_action": [ "firestarter" ] // Action performed when tool is used, see special definition below
+"cutting": 0,         // Cutting damage caused by using it as a melee weapon "to_hit": 3,          // To-hit bonus if using it as a melee weapon "turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw "use_action": [ "firestarter" ], // Action performed when tool is used, see special definition below "qualities": [ [ "SCREW", 1 ] ], // Inherent item qualities like hammering, sawing, screwing (see tool_qualities.json) "charged_qualities": [ [ "DRILL", 3 ] ], // Qualities available if tool has at least charges_per_use charges left
 // Only TOOL type items may define the following fields:
 "ammo": [ "NULL" ],        // Ammo types used for reloading "charge_factor": 5,        // this tool uses charge_factor charges for every charge required in a recipe; intended for tools that have a "sub" field but use a different ammo that the original tool